 They offered accompaniment to women and children in abusive situations, and provided workshops on alcoholism, on domestic violence and on HIV/AIDS.
 Sister Teruko offered therapeutic body treatment, such as massage, Reiki and Reflexology at an Alternative Health Center.

-In 2014, Sister Teruko was elected as a member of the Maryknoll Sisters Congregational Leadership Team for a term of 6 years.
+In 2014, Sister Teruko was elected to serve as a member of the Maryknoll Sisters Congregational Leadership Team until 2021.